Caregiving: Fingernail Care

 - Let the nails dry if they are still damp and soft.

-- Use an emery board to gently smooth the edges of the nails, especially at the corners.
+- Use a nail file to gently smooth the edges of the nails, especially at the corners.
 They may be sharp after the nail is cut straight.

 - Apply nail polish, if the person wants it.